TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-The data was extracted without any problem.
+The data was successfully extracted.

 <br />